C-Williams/spiced_projects/metabase_dashboard/README.md

 Unfortunately I cannot afford to keep the EC2 machine up and running constantly, therefore it is shut down for the moment.

-A process to build this Dashboard locally in containers is as follows (If you have Docker and Postgres installed and a pg_dump file, skip to step 4):
+The following process builds a Dashboard locally in containers:

+### The long version:
 1. Install [Docker](https://docs.docker.com/get-docker/)
 2. Install [Postgres](https://www.postgresql.org/download/)
    - For Mac users: